Posted in Cycling at May 23rd, 2010. No Comments.

 Nice to see a little more tooth in this shot, after all he went through he should show them off.

 Posted in Cycling at May 2nd, 2010.
-No Comments.
+Comments Off on This is going to sell a lot of phones.

 Louisville, KY – Who’s In?

 Posted in Cycling, Travel at April 14th, 2010.
-No Comments.
+Comments Off on 2013 Cyclocross Worlds.

 Nothing I can say more than this, reminds me of when Bob died – living the life we loved them for living and it killed them: